shahab-qazavi/xrp-transfer/README.md

 # xrp-transfer
-Transfer XRP in Ripple mainnet with memo address using xrlp-py library
+Transfer XRP in Ripple mainnet with memo address using xrpl-py library

 Dependency: